AlevLab-dev/GCond/README.md

 ## Key Features

-  * **Conflict-Aware Gradient Merging**: Instead of simply summing gradients, it uses cosine similarity to detect and resolve conflicts between different loss gradients.
-It employs a multi-zone strategy, from symmetric projection for weak conflicts to a winner-takes-all approach for critical ones.
+  * **Smooth Conflict Resolution**: By default, GradientConductor no longer uses discrete zones for conflict resolution.
+Instead, it employs a continuous, angle-based projection.
+It calculates an "effective conflict angle" from the cosine similarity and non-linearly remaps it to determine the projection strength.
+This allows for a more nuanced gradient modification, smoothly transitioning from minor adjustments for weak disagreements to strong corrections for severe conflicts.
+The legacy multi-zone logic is still available via a flag.
-  * **Adaptive Arbitrator**: When gradients are in direct opposition, an arbitrator decides the "winner" based on a hybrid score of training stability and relative gradient strength.
+  * **Adaptive Arbitrator**: When gradients are in significant opposition, an arbitrator module decides the "winner".
+This decision is based on a hybrid score of training stability (consistency with previous gradients) and relative strength (norm compared to its moving average).
+The arbitrator's choice guides both the legacy winner-takes-all logic and the new smooth projection mechanism.
   * **Integrated Momentum & Trust-Ratio**: It manages its own momentum update, optionally replacing the optimizer's first moment (`beta1` in Adam).
 It can also apply a trust-ratio scaling (similar to LARS/LAMB) for more stable updates.
   * **Optimizer-Agnostic**: Works seamlessly with any external optimizer.
 You compute the gradient with `Conductor`, and the optimizer just applies it.
-  * **Efficient Implementation**: Built on `torch.func.functional_call` for memory and speed efficiency, avoiding expensive `state_dict` copying and correctly handling batch normalization during gradient computation.
+  * **Efficient Implementation**: Built on torch.func.functional_call for speed and memory efficiency.
+It avoids state_dict copying and uses a zero-copy buffer swap for historical gradients, ensuring correct and fast operation even with large accumulation steps.

 ## Installation